kylln20/WRO_FE_2023-24/README.md

 We use a pre-built 1/24 scale RC car (15 cm in length), as opposed to the 1/18 scale car (26.5 cm in length) from the previous year.
 This is to accomodate the addition of the magenta parking lot in the obstacle challenge, and it allows us to simply park head-on, instead of actually parallel parking.

 #### Motors
-Our car uses a `Furitek Micro Komodo brushless motor`.
+Our car uses a `Furitek Micro Komodo Brushless Motor`.
 Brushless motors refer to the lack of small "brushes" in the motor that a brushed motor would have.
 This design reduces friction within the motor, and provides a longer lifespan, greater torque, efficiency, and acceleration.

 The Furitek Micro Komodo specifically is also very small compared to other RC car motors on the market, making it fit well with our small chassis.